AstraProtocol/astra/x/inflation/spec/01_concepts.md

 We implement two different inflation mechanisms to support the token model:

 1. linear inflation for team vesting, reward providers; and
-2. exponential inflation for staking rewards, dev/community incentives and reserve treasury.
+2. exponential inflation for staking rewards.

 ### Linear Inflation - Team Vesting